Anstow/colour-blind/README.txt

 WTI     |   set the affect type to wall toggle inverted Wn      |   set it to affect wall n (n is an integer) W       |   set it to affect no wall

+If you leave the affects of an event blank when you leave the editor the event block will automatially be removed.